 <title>An HTML5 template</title>

-XHTML – most especially the version of XHTML I have been teaching, XHTML 1.0 Strict – is very particular about the way in which it is written: all code is in lowercase, tags are always closed, etc. To me, this is a good thing: clear, concise rules are the hallmark of good governance and good code.
+XHTML 1.0 Strict was very particular about the way in which it is written: all code had to be in lowercase, tags always had to be closed, etc. To me, this was a good thing: clear, concise rules are the hallmark of good governance and good code.
 However, learning rules is arduous, and making small mistakes in code can lead to big headaches in validation.

 HTML5 frees up the rules: tags can be written uppercase, lowercase, or mixed.
 Most table elements, including

 <th>, do not need to be closed.
 Neither do

 <html>.
 (This is an anathema to many developers, and I would strongly recommend always closing your elements, unless there is a very strong argument against doing so, the best reason being that you are trying to reduce the size of files to the very least possible: in which case you should also be using a minified and removing all carriage returns from your code, and absolutely determining that your images are optimized until they squeak).
 In addition, some of these exceptions are tricky: you can avoid closing a paragraph if it is followed by one of 24 other elements, but not if the following tag is any one of over 100 others.
 Putting attribute values in quotes is optional.

 id values can start with numerals.

 Form elements no longer have the requirement that they be wrapped by

 It is not a good idea – the example above lacks an

 I still strongly recommend that you do almost everything I have taught as good coding practice: everything in lowercase, all tags closed, all attribute values inside double quotes, use of the